RafailAndreou/Game-Engine/README.md

 ## Development Experience

 Working on this project was a significant learning experience for me.
 As a young developer, I attempted to create a game engine from scratch, which involved understanding low-level concepts such as graphics rendering, input handling, and event loops.
 While the project was challenging and ultimately incomplete, it provided valuable insights into software development and game engine architecture.
+This was one of the biggest learning experiences for me.

 ## Future Plans